wsauret/Epic7-OCR-Script/README.md

 ## Directions for Windows

-My friend /u/max030994 also made a live version of this and a video explaining it here: https://www.youtube.com/watch?v=z_-mKcHoWwg

-**Step 1**: You will only be able to use this OCR file in conjunction with screenshots of your gear.
-The screenshots are most easily taken in an emulator.
-You must set the emulator resolution to 2200x1080.
+**Step 1**: Take the screenshots.
+You will only be able to use this OCR file in conjunction with screenshots of each piece of gear you want in the optimizer.
+The screenshots are must be taken in an emulator and you must set the emulator resolution to **2200x1080**.
 Nox and LDPlayer support this resolution, others may as well.

-When taking the screenshots be sure to tap on each piece of gear before screenshotting.
+When taking the screenshots be sure to **tap** on each piece of gear before screenshotting.
 Do not hover/hold down your finger on each one, as the placement of the item box is different between tapping and holding.
+Once you've screenshotted all your gear, move on to the next step.

 **Step 2**: Download and install the Anaconda python distribution - https://repo.anaconda.com/archive/Anaconda3-2020.02-Windows-x86_64.exe

 **Step 3**: Download and Install Tesseract-OCR - https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w32-setup-v5.0.0.20190526.exe

-**Step 4**: Open Anaconda Prompt

-``pip install pillow``
+Make a note of which directory you install tesseract to, this will be important later.

+**Step 4**: Run Anaconda Navigator, which was installed as a part of the Anaconda distribution.
+Launch "Powershell Prompt".
+Copy and paste the two lines below, in order, hitting enter after each.

 ``pip install pytesseract``
 ``pip install opencv-python``

-``pip install matplotlib``

-Run each line in succession

-**Step 5**: Download and extract the files in this repository.
-In the screenshots folder there is a sample image for testing to make sure everything is setup right.
-We know it works with this file, so test your setup first with just that file.
-If it works, then delete it and add your 2200x1080 screenshots to the folder.
-How do we actually run the file?
+You should see "Successfully installed [package name]" after each.
+Close the prompt when done.

+**Step 5**: Download the files in this repository.
+On the main page click Clone or Download > Download ZIP.
+Extract the files somewhere (I just extracted the folder within the ZIP file to the downloads folder)

-**Step 6**: Run Anaconda Navigator.
+**Step 6**: Return to Anaconda Navigator.
 Launch JupyterLab.
+This will open a browser window.
+On the lefthand side, navigate to where you extracted the folder (in my case: Downloads/epic7-master).
+Double click on E7 Gear OCR.ipynb.
+This will open the code for the OCR script.

+**Step 7** The first thing to do is to uncomment (delete the # in front of) these lines since we're doing this in windows:

+``pytesseract.pytesseract.tesseract_cmd = "C:/Program Files (x86)/Tesseract-OCR/tesseract"``
+``TESSDATA_PREFIX = r"C:\Program Files (x86)\Tesseract-OCR"``

-From within JupyterLab load the "E7 Gear OCR.ipynb" file you downloaded in this repository.
-Make sure the path to tesseract listed towards the top of this file is the same as the one tesseract was installed to.
-Then go to **Run > Run All Cells**.
-This will create a json file with all your gear in it in the same folder as E7 Gear OCR.ipynb
+Next, make sure the path to tesseract listed in these two lines is the same as the one tesseract was installed to earlier.

+Finally, let's do a test run!
+Go to **Run > Run All Cells**.
+If you scroll down to the bottom of the window, you'll see a text progress indicator.
+When you see "JSON file finished!" you should see a new file on the lefthand side: "exported_gear.json".
+Double click that.
+If next to "items: []" it says "1 item" then the test run worked correctly.
+You can click the arrow to expand "items: []" if you want to see what the data looks like.

+**Step 8** In the screenshots folder (in the epic7-master folder you downloaded and extracted) there is a sample image that we just tested the script on.
+Delete that file and copy your 2200x1080 screenshots to the folder from the screenshots directory for your chosen emulator.
+Go back to JupyterLab and do **Run > Run All Cells** again.
+This will overwrite the "exported_gear.json" file from earlier with one that has all your gear in it.

-**Step 7**: Download the latest version of the optimizer here: https://github.com/Zarroc2762/E7-Gear-Optimizer/releases
+**Step 9**: Download the latest version of the optimizer here: https://github.com/Zarroc2762/E7-Gear-Optimizer/releases

 Then, you simply import the json into the optimizer, add the heroes you want to optimize your gear for, and proceed.